-It’s as simple as looking at a chart or running out of the channel inside Steinhatchee marker 13 to realize why our offshore fishing is so good.
-While we don’t have lots of close-in deep offshore water, we do have an abundance of limestone outcroppings, ledges, and offshore springs.
-All attract gag and red grouper, American red and mangrove snapper, king mackerel, cobia, sheepshead, and of course, black sea bass and ‘Florida snapper’.
-Or…just be present at the Sea Hag when our offshore guides come back on almost any afternoon!
+It’s as simple as looking at a chart or running out of the channel a couple miles to realize how good our offshore fishing really is!
+While we don’t have lots of close-in offshore spots, we do have an abundance of natural and man-made reefs, limestone outcroppings, ledges, and offshore springs.
+All attract gag and red grouper, Florida red and mangrove snapper, king mackerel, cobia, sheepshead, black sea bass, and of course ‘Florida snapper’.
+Or…just be present at the Sea Hag when our offshore guides come back in, which is almost every afternoon!

 ‘Numbers’ are plentiful, and many are carefully guarded secrets.
-Below, you’ll find a listing of popular public numbers that, although busy on some weekends, usually produce good angling results:
+Below, you’ll find a link of popular public numbers that, although are busy on some weekends, usually produce good fishing results:

 Bottom fishing is probably the most popular method of grouper and snapper fishing on the Big Bend.
 It’s a great feeling to successfully anchor on a great piece of bottom and have the fish start eating right away.
-If you want this to happen, proper rigging of good terminal tackle is essential.
-Choose leaders that are strong enough for the species you’re targeting (80-100# for grouper, 40-50# for big snapper.), weights that are adequate to keep the bait on the bottom (Sometimes it takes an 8-to-12 ounce sinker!), and the proper hook (J or circle hooks both work fine, if they’re big enough.).
+If you want this to happen, proper rigging of good tackle is essential.
+Choose leaders that are strong enough for the species you’re targeting (80-100# for grouper, 40-50# for big snapper.), weights that are adequate to keep the bait on the bottom (Sometimes it takes an 8-to-12 ounce sinker!), and the proper hook (circle hooks).
 Many anglers swear by ‘knocker’ rigs and sliding sinker rigs for good hookups, while others prefer using bank sinkers below their baits.
 Most insist that the most important part of the equation is keeping the bait on the ‘spot’.

-Kingfish are sometimes present when you’re bottom fishing over active rocky or live bottom, so always put out a live, free-lined bait.
+Kingfish are sometimes present when you’re bottom fishing over wrecks or live bottom, so always put out a live, free-lined bait.
 Blue runners or big pinfish rigged with 4x stinger treble hooks are perfect for this type of fishing.
-Just go about your bottom fishing, put your kingfish rod (Many anglers use lighter tackle for kings.
-A Shimano TLD20 or 30 with lots and lots of 20# line is adequate.) in the holder, and hope a big king skyrockets with your bait.
+While bottom fishing, make sure you always have a line out for kingfish.

 While winter means grouper (both red and gag) closer to shore in 30′ of water, it also means the availability of big spawning sheepshead.
 The big females overrun almost any area of structured bottom.
 Fish with ‘knocker’ rigs or 3/8 oz. jigheads baited with live shrimp, Gulp! shrimp or fiddler crabs on light tackle.
-Some of these fish reach 10 pounds or more and are great eating, but please only take what you know you’ll eat (…and take the time to clean!)
-The limit is a ridiculous 15 fish per angler and most folks don’t need that many fish.
-Remember, these are the spawning stock and their survival means more fish next year!
+Some of these fish reach 10 pounds or more and are great eating!

 Unless you’re WAY, WAY offshore in the Big Bend, you probably don’t need to worry about fancy trolled arrays of teasers or high-speed runs.
 Here, it’s more the business of slow-trolling big lures (Mann’s Stretch 30’s) or stinger-rigged live blue runners for grouper or kings.
 Yes, we do see an occasional wahoo or sailfish, but that’s the exception rather than the rule.
 A big plug trolled at the proper depth (just above the bottom) is deadly and is also a great way to ‘prospect’ for new numbers.